About The Fulbright Program

-Click here for more information on the history of the Fulbright Program.
+Click here to learn more about the history of the Fulbright Program.

-The Fulbright Program is administered by the U.S. Department of State’s Bureau of Educational and Cultural Affairs, whose mission is to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchange that assist in the development of peaceful relations.
-Fulbright is the Bureau’s flagship exchange program within the Office of Academic Exchange Programs, serving over 8,000 participants each year.
-Within the Fulbright portfolio, over a dozen unique programs exist to meet the needs and complement the talents of students, scholars and professionals.
+The Fulbright Program is administered by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA).
+ECA’s mission is to increase mutual understanding between the people of the United States and the people of other countries by means of educational and cultural exchanges that assist in the development of peaceful relations.
+Each year, over 8,000 Fulbrighters foster ties between the United States and other countries through over a dozen unique programs within the Fulbright portfolio.

-ECA administers the Fulbright Program under policy guidelines established by the J. William Fulbright Foreign Scholarship Board (FFSB) with the assistance of binational commissions and foundations in 49 countries, U.S. embassies in more than 100 other countries and cooperating agencies in the United States.
-The FFSB, composed of 12 educational and public leaders appointed by the President of the United States, formulates policies for the administration of the Program, establishes criteria for the selection of candidates and selects candidates nominated for awards.
+ECA administers the Fulbright Program under policy guidelines established by the J. William Fulbright Foreign Scholarship Board (FFSB), with assistance from binational commissions and foundations in 49 countries, U.S. embassies in more than 100 other countries, and cooperating agencies in the United States.
+The FFSB, composed of 12 educational and public leaders appointed by the President of the United States, formulates policies for the administration of the Program, establishes criteria for the selection of candidates, and selects candidates nominated for awards.

 For more information about other Fulbright programs and initiatives, visit the Fulbright Program website.

-If you are a prospective host institution and are interested in learning more about the Fulbright Specialist Program, please see Host Institutions Eligibility.
+If you are a prospective host institution and are interested in learning more about the Fulbright Specialist Program, please see Host Institution Eligibility.

-If you are a prospective Fulbright Specialist interested in learning more about the Fulbright Specialist Program, please see Specialists Eligibility.
+If you are a prospective Fulbright Specialist interested in learning more about the Fulbright Specialist Program, please see Specialist Eligibility.